Dilant/B2METutorial/src/en/beta-status/README.md

 :::

+### `0.10.0b1 α`

+- Durability value no longer takes part in the final evaluation
+- A green or blue supply will also give a small amount of score (whose specific value is not determined yet, currently 0)

 ### `0.9.5b1`

-- The formula of final evaluation changes to `finalScore = timePoint + durability * 5`
+- ~~The formula of final evaluation changes to `finalScore = timePoint + durability * 5`~~

 ### `0.9.2b1`